Texas Department of Aging and Disability Services

 If the individual or case manager reports income and resources within eligibility limits (and no other information exists to contradict this report), the individual may continue to receive Title XX (block grant) services or be transferred from Primary Home Care (PHC) to FC without being placed on an interest list.
 Note the individual's changed status and record the self-declared income and resources in the case record.
 Update the Service Authorization System (SAS) to show the individual as income eligible.
 It is not necessary to obtain Form H1200, Application for Assistance – Your Texas Benefits, or Form H1200-EZ, Application for Assistance – Aged and Disabled, from the individual or to verify income and resource amounts until the next financial review is due.

-If transferring to FC is not an option due to regional constraints, the case manager may suspend services for 30 calendar days until a determination is made regarding the reinstatement of services.
+If transferring to FC is not an option due to regional constraints, the case manager may suspend services for 60 calendar days to allow a determination on the individual's Medicaid status to be made regarding the reinstatement of services.
 Within two business days of determining suspension is appropriate, the case manager sends the individual Form 2065-A, Notification of Community Care Services, checking the Notification of Ineligibility or Termination of Benefits, the date services end, and noting services are suspended pending reinstatement of Medicaid or financial eligibility (as applicable).
 The case manager also sends the provider Form 2067, Case Information, suspending services effective the date of Medicaid denial.

-- Medicaid eligibility end date as indicated in TIERS; or
+- Medicaid eligibility end date as indicated in the Texas Integrated Eligibility Redesign System (TIERS); or

 - denial date on Form H4808, Notice of Change in Applied Income/Notice of Denial of Medical Assistance, from MEPD.